oddlyfunctional/teacher/README.md

 | --- | --- | --- | --- | --- | ---- |
 | 8.0 | 6.0 | 4.0 | 6.0 | 6.0 | 6.43 |

-How can you describe this problem?
+How could you describe this problem in a clear, flexible way?
+Would you simply hard-code this particular solution?
+What if any user of your system could create their own arbitrary solution?

 Consider the following code:
 ```